Magnesium and Sleep Quality

 - Skeletal Muscle Relaxation – Magnesium competes with calcium at neuromuscular junctions and muscle fiber binding sites, promoting the relaxation phase of the contraction-relaxation cycle.
 Physical tension in muscles is a significant barrier to comfortable sleep.

 - Nocturnal Leg Cramps – Nighttime leg cramps are a common cause of sleep disruption, particularly in older adults and pregnant women.
-Magnesium supplementation has been shown to reduce the frequency and severity of these cramps.
+Magnesium supplementation has been shown to reduce the frequency and severity of these cramps, though effect sizes are largest in those with demonstrable deficiency.

 - Bruxism (Teeth Grinding) – Nocturnal bruxism, or teeth grinding during sleep, involves involuntary jaw muscle contraction and can significantly fragment sleep.
 Magnesium’s muscle-relaxing properties may help reduce bruxism severity.